zetaalphavector/RAGElo/README.md

   --data-dir tests/data/ \
   --experiment-name tutorial \
   --output-file tutorial.json \
-  --verbose
+  --render
 ```

-With `--verbose` enabled you will see outputs such as:
+With rendering enabled you will see outputs such as:

 ```
 Loaded 2 queries from .../tests/data/queries.csv